 When We Have Sufficiently Tortured Each Other starring Cate Blanchett review at National Theatre – ‘arduous and opaque’

-When this production was first announced, excitement and demand over the prospect of renowned director Katie Mitchell working with Hollywood star Cate Blanchett was so high that the National Theatre had to introduce a ticket ballot.
+When this production was first announced, excitement over the prospect of renowned director Katie Mitchell working with Hollywood star Cate Blanchett was so high that the National Theatre had to introduce a ticket ballot to cope with demand.
 But the results, while intermittently intriguing, are disappointing.

 Martin Crimp’s play takes its inspiration from Pamela, Samuel Richardson’s epistolary 18th-century novel – a source of considerable scandal in its day – in which a teenage serving girl is pursued, imprisoned, dominated and eventually pressured into marriage by her master, Mr B.